 The only post-1989 brochure I have ever seen a photo of is this one from their short-lived Collectors’ Society which launched in 1997.
 Unfortunately I’ve found no photo of the inside of the brochure or any other literature that may have accompanied it.
-If anyone has scans of any Cybis brochure(s) from the 1990s, I’d love to be able to add them here; there is a direct-contact form on the About the Archive page.
+If anyone has scans of any Cybis brochure(s) from the 1990s, I’d love to be able to add them here; there is a contact form at the link below.

 Cybis also provided this informational leaflet for dealers to give to customers when a sculpture was purchased.
 It contains a short history and overview of the studio as well as advice on “Caring for your Cybis porcelain.”
 It is undated but the photograph of an artist working on Fleurette, a 1981 introduction, indicates that it was distributed during the 1980s.

 Cybis also provided text-only retail price lists twice a year.
 Their catalogs never showed prices, except within the 1978/79 editions’ Appendix.

 This Spring 1963 list is the earliest one that I have discovered.
 What’s even more interesting is that no subsequent lists used photography until 1982.
 It features the 1960 Ispanky-designed Flight into Egypt on the cover.
 It is also unusual because the Cybis logo is in script, to match the sculptures; all other Cybis publications I’ve found have used a block font for this.
 This list includes several sculptures that for some reason were never mentioned in either the 1971 Cybis in Retrospect or the 1978 catalog Appendix, despite the fact that those pieces clearly were made and sold!